-Digestive disorders encompass a variety of illnesses that range from mild to severe.
-Common digestive disorders include gastroesophageal reflux disease, cancer, irritable bowel syndrome, lactose intolerance, and hiatal hernia.
-The digestive system, comprised of the gastrointestinal (GI) tract, liver, pancreas, and gall bladder, helps the body digest food.
-Digestion is important for breaking down food into nutrients, which the body uses for energy, growth, and cell repair.
+Digestive disorders encompass a wide range of illnesses that can range from mild to severe.
+Common digestive disorders include gastroesophageal reflux disease (GERD), cancer, irritable bowel syndrome (IBS), lactose intolerance, and hiatal hernia.
+The digestive system, which is made up of the gastrointestinal (GI) tract, liver, pancreas, and gall bladder, helps the body break down food into nutrients that are used for energy, growth, and cell repair.
+It's normal for people to experience acid reflux and heartburn from time to time.

-While it's common for people to experience acid reflux and heartburn from time to time, having symptoms that affect daily life or that occur at least twice a week could be a sign of GERD, a chronic digestive disease that affects 20 percent of Americans, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-If you experience persistent heartburn, bad breath, dental erosion, nausea, chest or upper abdominal pain, or have problems swallowing or breathing, see your doctor.
+However, if you have symptoms that affect your daily life or occur at least twice a week, it could be a sign of GERD, a chronic digestive disease that affects 20 percent of Americans according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+If you experience persistent heartburn, bad breath, dental erosion, nausea, chest or upper abdominal pain, or have problems swallowing or breathing, it's important to see your doctor.
 Gallstones are hard deposits that form in the gallbladder, a small pear-shaped sac that stores and secretes bile for digestion.
 According to the American Gastroenterological Association, nearly a million Americans are found to have gallstones every year.